 Yano et al[74] analyzed 34 patients with inoperable GC who underwent NAC.
 Eight patients among 14 who received salvage surgery exhibited curative resection.
 Histological type, T4 as non-curative factors, clinical response, and salvage surgery were significant prognostic factors.
 T4 unresectable lesions and para-aortic node metastases showed high dissolution rates after chemotherapy, whereas peritoneal and distant metastases did not[74].
 A study on combined treatment with S-1 plus cisplatin followed by gastrectomy and post-operative S-1 for stage IV GC was conducted by Satoh et al[75].
 Their results showed that 26 patients among 44 who received preoperative chemotherapy underwent R0 surgical resection.
 Interestingly, all 12 patients with pre-cy1 as a single pre-stage IV factor achieved R0 resection with a 2-year OS of 75%[75].

 In 2012, Kanda et al[76] reported a good response rate to S-1 chemotherapy in patients with incurable GC who were submitted to secondary surgery.
 Twenty-six patients of 28 underwent R0 resection.
 The results showed that 1-, 3-and 5-year survival were 82.1, 45.9 and 34.4%, respectively.
 Multivariate analysis revealed histological lesion length to be the only significant prognostic factor[76].
-According to reports from Han et al., 22/34 M1 patients with one initial metastatic site who responded to induction chemotherapy exhibited good survival outcomes after R0 resection, with resection rates of 88% and 44% for one and two metastatic sites, respectively.
+According to reports from Han et al, 22/34 M1 patients with one initial metastatic site who responded to induction chemotherapy exhibited good survival outcomes after R0 resection, with resection rates of 88% and 44% for one and two metastatic sites, respectively.
 MST of R0 was 22.9 mo, with a 3-year overall survival of 41.4%[77].
 Concerning gastric cancer patients with peritoneal seeding, Kim et al[78] published results of 18 conversion patients in which 10 received R0 resection after chemotherapy.
 MST and 3-year OS of R0 patients were 37 mo and 50%, respectively.
 Unexpectedly, 8 patients who received non-curative resection had longer survival rates than did other patients who continued chemotherapy[78].

 Fukuchi et al[79] reported a series of 40 out of 151 patients who underwent conversion surgery.
 In 32 of them, it was possible to perform R0 resection with a 5-year OS of 49% (MST: 62 mo).
 By multivariate analysis, the presence of just one non-curative factor and R0 resection were significant independent predictors for good OS[79].